We’ve got your A to Z guide on how to find the perfect new grill (and what to do with the old one).

 Whether you go with gas or charcoal, keep in mind that no matter how high you get the temperature on a grill, the distance between the food and the heat source is what really matters.

-On a grill, the heat tends to dissipate quickly in relation to distance from the heat source.
 This means that you’ll want to closely control and monitor the distance and temperature when grilling.

 A good grill can run you anywhere from around $100 to upwards of $5000.
 It’s important to keep in mind that price doesn’t necessarily indicate quality.
 Look for what you want and need in a grill, then narrow your choices down by what you’re willing to spend.

 Remember that the more bells and whistles a grill has, the higher the price will be.
 You want to invest in a grill that features options that are important to you and that you can count on to withstand the test of time.
 You can always add specialized features and accessories later on.

 Just be sure to take very good care of your new grill so you won’t have to start your search over again next year.

 Stainless steel is very popular currently, so you’ll probably find a lot of stainless models while shopping.
 If you do purchase a stainless grill, make sure the stainless number is 304 or lower.
 Also take a magnet with you when looking at models, as magnetic stainless tends to corrode and pit very quickly.

 Look to make sure the metal is nice and heavy, the welds are strong, the legs are sturdy, the moving parts are well-made, and there is a minimum of plastic parts if any.

 Keep safety in mind, checking that there won’t be any electric, child, or pet hazards.

 If you plan to buy a model that includes shelving, look that they are sturdy and won’t easily rot.